Crowell & Moring: Pro bono and public service

 Crowell & Moring was named to the National Law Journal's Pro Bono Hot List in 2021.

 The firm represents Crosley Green, a man who spent 32 years in prison in Florida, including 19 on death row, after being convicted of the first-degree murder of Chip Flynn, a 22-year-old man in Titusville, Florida in 1990.
 In 2018, a federal court in Orlando granted Green's petition for habeas corpus.
 The court found that Green's constitutional rights were violated when Brevard County, Florida, prosecutors withheld key exculpatory evidence of Green's innocence in his trial.
 On March 14, 2022, the U.S. Court of Appeals for the Eleventh Circuit ruled against Green and reinstated his conviction.
 The Eleventh Circuit's decision is currently on appeal.

 In David v.
 Signal, the firm worked with the Southern Poverty Law Center to lead litigation for the largest human trafficking case in U.S. history.

 The firm secured clemency for pro bono clients in the President Bill Clinton, President Barack Obama, and President George W. Bush administrations.
 Crowell & Moring partnered with Families Against Mandatory Minimums and was also a participant in the Clemency Project 2014.
 In that year, the U.S. Department of Justice announced a plan to shorten the sentences of non-violent, low-level offenders who, if sentenced today for the same offense, would have received a substantially lower sentence.
 Clemency Project 2014 trained attorneys to identify eligible offenders and help them submit a persuasive, compelling clemency petition.
 To date, Crowell & Moring's efforts to secure clemency for pro bono clients have resulted in nine client sentence commutations.

-In 2022, Cromwell & Moring was a founding member of the Legal Alliance for Reproductive Rights, a coalition of United States law firms offering free legal services to people seeking and providing abortions in the wake of Dobbs v.
+In 2022, Crowell & Moring was a founding member of the Legal Alliance for Reproductive Rights, a coalition of United States law firms offering free legal services to people seeking and providing abortions in the wake of Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade.
+In 2023, Crowell's summer associate class was 71% women and 39% LGBTQ+, despite women and people identifying as LGBTQ+ making up 51% and 6% of the population, respectively.